Lady Literate in Arts

-A Lady Literate in Arts (LLA) qualification was offered by the University of St Andrews in Scotland for more than a decade before women were allowed to graduate in the same way as men, and it became popular as a kind of external degree for women who had studied through correspondence, or by attendance at non-university classes.
-Although awarded as a diploma, in terms of academic standard, it was equivalent to the Master of Arts.
+A Lady Literate in Arts (LLA) qualification was offered by the University of St Andrews in Scotland for more than 12 years before women were allowed to graduate on the same terms as men.
+It became popular as a kind of external degree for women who had studied through correspondence, or by attendance at non-university classes.
+Although awarded as a diploma, in comparison to the current/past academic standard, it was equivalent to the Master of Arts.